-A really obscure document I requested was an insurance certificate from Tee Center and Deck contractor R.W.
-Allen to Augusta Riverfront LLC, as an additional insured during construction.
+A really obscure document I requested was an insurance certificate from TEE Center and Deck contractor R.W.
+Allen to Augusta Riverfront, LLC, as an additional insured during construction.
 While this document is not one that Augusta would have in its possession, Augusta’s program manager Heery International probably should have it and it should have been accessible.
 Not having this insurance document suggests that R.W.
-Allen thought it was working on land owned by Augusta government, not owned by Augusta Riverfront LLC.
-It also suggests that program manager Heery was caught off guard too.
+Allen thought it was working on land owned by the Augusta government, not owned by Augusta Riverfront, LLC.
+It also suggests that program manager Heery was caught off guard, too.

-The undated, unsigned “Management Agreement Term Sheet” between the City of Augusta and Augusta Riverfront LLC in paragraph 6 states “LLC will transfer to Augusta that portion of its property needed to develop the Trade Center and parking, adjacent to the Convention Center.
-This land transfer, which will not include air rights, will be a no cost to Augusta.”
+The undated, unsigned “Management Agreement Term Sheet” between the City of Augusta and Augusta Riverfront, LLC in paragraph 6 states, “LLC will transfer to Augusta that portion of its property needed to develop the Trade Center and parking, adjacent to the Convention Center.
+This land transfer, which will not include air rights, will be at no cost to Augusta.”
 This term sheet seems to have been modified to reverse this part of the transaction.
-With no dates, it isn’t possible to tell the sequence of events. (see pdf at bottom)
+With no dates, it isn’t possible to tell the sequence of events.

 Augusta built $50 million of buildings, some costing nearly $200 per square foot, on land it only partially owns.
-The taxpayers might get the ‘air rights’ to a parking deck they paid $12 million for.
+The taxpayers might get the “air rights” to a parking deck they paid $12 million for.
 The LLC’s get guaranteed fees and to keep the property, which gives them dominance over the entire complex forever.
-1
+(A)

 Fred thinks this was a bargain.